 \subsubsection{Sequence Patterns}

-To complement the time-distributed action plots, Figures~\ref{fig:seqrepairagentbars}, \ref{fig:seqopenhandsbars}, \ref{fig:seqautocoderoverbars} presents a visualization of the top most frequent 4-gram sequences executed by each agent, with each row representing a distinct sequence and its corresponding frequency in successful and unsuccessful trajectories.
+To complement the time-distributed action plots, Figures~\ref{fig:seqrepairagentbars}, \ref{fig:seqopenhandsbars}, \ref{fig:seqautocoderoverbars} presents a visualization of the most frequent 4-gram sequences executed by each agent.
+Each row represents a distinct sequence and its corresponding frequency in successful and unsuccessful trajectories.

-In the case of \ra{}, successful 4-grams prominently feature cycles that alternate between \textit{Generate Fix} and exploratory actions such as \textit{Explain} or \textit{Explore}, with little dominance by any single pattern, as shown in Figure~\ref{fig:seqrepairagentbars}.
-In contrast, unsuccessful trajectories often show a strong concentration in repetitive \textit{Generate Fix} cycles as shown in the last row of Figure~\ref{fig:seqrepairagentbars} (e.g., multiple consecutive \textit{Generate Fix} actions).
+In the case of \ra{}, successful 4-grams prominently feature cycles that alternate between \textit{Generate Fix} and exploratory actions, such as \textit{Explain} or \textit{Explore}, with little dominance by any single pattern, as shown in Figure~\ref{fig:seqrepairagentbars}.
+In contrast, unsuccessful trajectories often show many repetitive \textit{Generate Fix}--\textit{Running Tests} cycles, as shown in the last row of Figure~\ref{fig:seqrepairagentbars}.

-For \oh{} (Figure~\ref{fig:seqopenhandsbars}), the most frequent successful sequences balance between context gathering, patch generating, and testing (generate and run).
-Unsuccessful trajectories, on the other hand, show more repetitive cycles of exploration and search actions (e.g, first rows in the figure), or sequences of repeated testing and fixing steps without interleaving actions.
-This highlights the importance balancing between different actions and having strategic shift in debugging phases instead of continuous repetition of same actions.
+For \oh{} (Figure~\ref{fig:seqopenhandsbars}), the most frequent successful sequences balances context gathering, patch generating, and testing (both generating and running tests).
+Unsuccessful trajectories, on the other hand, show more repetitive cycles of exploration and search actions (e.g., first rows in the figure), or sequences of repeated testing and fixing steps without interleaving actions.
+This highlights the importance balancing different actions and enforcing different debugging phases instead of continuously repeating the same actions.

 For \acr{} (Figure~\ref{fig:seqautocoderoverbars}), the most common 4-grams in successful trajectories typically involve sequences with \textit{Explain} and \textit{Explore}, often followed by \textit{Generate Fix}.
 Notably, successful sequences tend to cluster around varied exploratory and explanatory actions.